eonil/CocoaPlusPlus/DESIGN PRINCIPALS.md

--	No parameter-less constructor.
+-	Direct constructors are allowed only on final classes.
-	Parameter-less constructor may cause hard-to-find bugs.
-Do not use them on wrapper classes.
+	Constructor may cause hard-to-find bugs.
+Do not use them on intermediate classes.
-	Always use factory method.
+	On intermediate classes, always use factory method.
-	Anyway, this can be revoked later if it seems to be harmless.
+	The best way is not instantiating intermediate classes.

+-	No bi-directional roundtripping.
+	If you created a Cocoa object using this library, the object is fully roundtrippable between C++ and Objective-C.
+	Otherwise, some object will not be converted into corresponding C++ class.
+	Because some classes are created in subclassed form for event handling and etc..
+	If you're not sure, just remember these rules.

+	-	Cast an Objective-C object into C++ class only if the object was created by C++ class.
+	-	Do not cast Objective-C object into C++ class if it was not created by C++ class.

+-	No reflection.
+	Though it is possible to expose Objective-C reflection facility into C++, but there's no C++ counterpart.
+	I just decided not to expose reflection stuff.